iliarafa/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Overview

-AutosRUs’ newest prototype, the **MechaCar**, is suffering from production troubles that are blocking the manufacturing progress.
+The newest prototype by **AutosRU** , the **MechaCar**, is suffering from production troubles that are blocking the manufacturing progress.
 We are called to review the production data for insights that may help the manufacturing team.

 To complete this we will :<br>
 - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes<br>